How to kill weeds – permanent solutions to banish these agricultural pests

 How to kill weeds and stop them from growing

-The methods in our guide will explain how to kill weeds so that they don't grow back, which is every gardener's dream.
-You may need to try multiple methods to find the one that gets rid of the weeds in your garden, but the experts have assured that you can learn how to kill weeds no matter what type you're dealing with.
+Of course, you may need to try multiple methods to find the one that gets rid of the weeds in your garden, but the experts have assured us that you can learn how to kill weeds no matter what type you're dealing with.

 1. Know what weeds you're dealing with

-Before removing any weeds, it is necessary to determine the species you are dealing with in order to ensure you choose the most effective method of removal.
+Before removing any weeds from your overgrown garden, it is necessary to determine the species you are dealing with in order to ensure you choose the most effective method of removal.

 Weeds are classified under two main categories in regards to their growing characteristics - annuals and perennials.
 Annuals are those that grow and sprout quickly and have an average lifespan of one year.
 Before they die they release hundreds of seeds which germinate and appear in the garden the following year.
 Common examples of annual weeds you might find in your garden are fat hen, chickweed, groundsel and hairy bittercress.